blender/blender/doc/python_api/rst/bge.constraints.rst

 .. literalinclude:: ../examples/bge.constraints.py
    :lines: 6-

-.. function:: createConstraint(physicsid, physicsid2, constrainttype, [pivotX, pivotY, pivotZ, [axisX, axisY, axisZ, [flag]]]])
+.. function:: createConstraint(physicsid_1, physicsid_2, constraint_type, pivot_X, pivot_y, pivot_z, axis_x, axis_y, axis_z, flag)

    Creates a constraint.

-   :arg physicsid: the physics id of the first object in constraint
+   :arg physicsid_1: the physics id of the first object in constraint
    :type physicsid: int

-   :arg physicsid2: the physics id of the second object in constraint
+   :arg physicsid_2: the physics id of the second object in constraint
    :type physicsid2: int

    :arg constrainttype: the type of the constraint.
 The constraint types are: